luncburn/luncburn/README.md

 Currently, we are collecting the data from Coin Marketcap.

-header.csv is the header file
+header.csv is the header file, tab delimited

-data.csv is the collected data
+data.csv is the collected data, tab delimited

 Each day, we are making one call and update the data.csv table